 Mr. Love and Mrs. Love were divorced in 2010.
 They had three minor children.
-They agreed to share legal and physical custody and each had nearly equal parenting time.
+They agreed to share legal and physical custody, and each had nearly equal parenting time.
 Mr. Love was to pay child support of $2,500 per month and spousal for four years.

 A year after entry of the decree, Mr. Love asked for a modification of child support citing a decline in his income.
 Mrs. Love filed an emergency petition to modify child custody, sought supervised parenting time in Arizona and legal decision-making.
-She sought an order for random drug and alcohol testing, and alleged that Mr. Love was behaving irrationally.
+She sought an order for random drug and alcohol testing and alleged that Mr. Love was behaving irrationally.
 She also filed for contempt, charging that Mr. Love failed to pay child support and spousal support.
 The court entered temporary orders requiring Mr. Love to submit to weekly drug testing and directing his supervised parenting time in Arizona.

-After trial, the court entered an order.
+After the trial, the court entered an order.
 It awarded Mr. Love and Mrs. Love joint legal decision-making and gave Mr. Love limited supervised parenting time in Arizona.
-It found Mr. Love in contempt for failure to pay child support and spousal maintenance, and awarded Mrs. Love her attorneys’ fees.
+It found Mr. Love in contempt for failure to pay child support and spousal maintenance and awarded Mrs. Love her attorneys’ fees.
 Mr. Love appealed.

 Mr. Love challenges the court’s ruling regarding his supervised parenting time in Arizona.
 The court granted him supervised parenting time twice a month contingent upon his submission to full panel drug testing.
 The court said Mr. Love’s parenting time would increase and supervised parenting time in Arizona would end when no concerns remained about parenting time.

-In a contested parenting time case, the court must, under Arizona law, make specific findings about all relevant factors and the reasons for which the decision is in the best interests of the child.
+In a contested parenting time case, the court must, under Arizona law, make specific findings of all relevant factors and the reasons for which the decision is in the best interests of the child.

 Here, the superior court’s order thoroughly addressed each of the factors.
 In explaining its decision, the court referenced Mr. Love’s 2013 car accident and his resulting arrest.
 Mr. Love pled guilty to two counts of vehicular endangerment and one count of reckless driving.
 The police reports describe behaviors and symptoms indicative of drug use.

 The reports also reflect that multiple prescription medications were found in Mr. Love’s car.
 The court also referenced an assessment of Mr. Love performed by a medical doctor.
 Mr. Love admitted misusing Adderall and using “curbside” prescriptions obtained from his colleagues.
-The doctor concluded that Mr. Love required an evaluation.
-The evaluation should determine whether there is an underlying substance use disorder, psychiatric disorder and/or medical condition, to justify continued supervised parenting time in Arizona.
+The doctor concluded that Mr. Love required evaluation.
+The evaluation should determine whether there is an underlying substance use disorder, psychiatric disorder or medical condition, to justify continued supervised parenting time in Arizona.

 The court summarized the evidence supporting its decision to restrict Mr. Love’s parenting time to supervised parenting time as follows: